About the course

-This is a two-year taught course that can be taken as a free-standing degree, or as the first step towards doctoral research.
+This course can be taken as a free-standing degree, or as the first step towards doctoral research.
 The course includes the completion of a 30,000-word dissertation.

 You have the option of selecting a focus of study dependant on your knowledge of languages or on your primary interests in the field.
 Two basic pathways lead into each field of study, one in language training and one in auxiliary disciplines, and you are expected to choose between them at the beginning of the course.

 The first is the language training pathway which offers intensive training in any one of the following ancient and medieval languages: